prarabdh14/Intelligent-Network-Routing-using-AI/README.md

 - **Dynamic Traffic Patterns**: Allow real-time traffic changes and see how the algorithms adapt.
 - **Implement More Sophisticated Reward Functions**: Experiment with multi-objective rewards combining multiple network quality factors.
 - **Enhance ACO**: Implement adaptive pheromone decay rates based on path quality.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-Feel free to customize any section to better describe specific aspects of your project or to provide additional usage details.